-The sloppiness of the text’s writing can be explained by the successive modifications that has suffered since 2000, when the new criminal procedure code was adopted.
-Since then, congress has increasingly extended the scope of the article to cover more potential situations: originally, the article had unspecific time definitions – the “just committed” criminal offence, the “immediate time” – which was later defined as 12 hours; originally, only victims could point to the alleged culprit, which was later expanded to include witnesses as well; and, in 2016, a whole line was added to include videos as a way of legally justifying the detention, which means that, in practice, someone who appears committing a crime in a video can be detained by police within the 12 hours following the crime.
-Although the different modifications made to the text of the article have been criticized by some jurists, who have indicated that its current version goes against the spirit of the criminal procedure reform (Meneses Pacheco 2010, Vitar Cáceres 2011), most controversies on the legal regulation of crime in Chile have been caused not by the modifications to articles regulating detentions in flagrante delicto, but rather by those regulating police’s rights to ask for IDs and strip search people (Duce 2016).
+The imprecision of the article’s provisions can be explained by the successive modifications made since 2000, when the Criminal Procedure Code was adopted.
+Since then, Congress has increasingly extended the scope of the article to cover more offences and to take account of new forms of communication technology.
+For example, the original article did not specify the amount of time that could elapse between commission of the offence and detention other than to refer to the “just committed” criminal offence; this time period was later defined as no more than 12 hours.
+Originally, only victims could identify the alleged culprit, but this provision was later expanded to include witnesses as well.
+In addition, in 2016, videos of the offence were added as legally justified evidence for detention; in practice, someone who appears on a video to be committing a crime can be detained by the police within 12 hours of the crime.
+Although modifications made to the text of the article have been criticized by some jurists, who argue that its current version goes against the spirit of criminal procedure reform (Meneses Pacheco 2010; Vitar Cáceres 2011), most controversies surrounding the legal regulation of crime in Chile do not concern modifications to articles regulating detentions in flagrante delicto, but rather those regulating police’s rights to ask for IDs and to strip-search people (Duce 2016).

-Article 130 itself, therefore, raises little controversy in public discussions on criminal policy and delinquency, which is consistent with the role it plays in the general criminal procedure mechanics: the flagrant character is merely an attribute of the detention of a person and not something that could, in principle, have an important impact on the adjudicative outcome of the case; it is intended to be always read with other articles, the ones that describe the actual offences in the criminal code.
-It does not refer to a specific type of criminal offence either: from murder to threats, including sexual harassment, robbery and drunk-driving, all these criminal offences can be the object of detentions in flagrante delicto.
-This kind of low-key, only technical, role of this article contrasts, though, with what happens with what has come to be known as “flagrant crimes” in public discussions on delinquency in Chile, which are widely evoked, examined, and debated in public and private conversations.
-The apparently peripheral character of this article contrasts, as well, with the way in which the criminal justice system treats “flagrant crimes”: despite little systematic evidence thereof (Fondevila and Quintana-Navarrete 2020), flagrant crimes are seen as “good” cases for prosecutors, who can build their case on a suspect, witnesses and evidence that have already been identified, which would make easier or more likely to obtain a guilty verdict in a trial (Ríos Leiva 2012).
-Studies on Argentina (Kostenwein 2018) and Chile (Fandiño et al. 2017, Pásara 2009, Castillo Val, Tapia Mansilla, and Urzúa Salvo 2011) have shown that flagrant crimes somehow work as a self-fulfilled prophecy, casting doubt upon the effectiveness of the criminal justice system for criminal offences that are not flagrant.
+Article 130 itself, therefore, raises little public controversy, which is consistent with its role in criminal procedures in Chile: the flagrant character of the offence merely influences the detention of a person and should not in principle, have an important impact on the adjudicative outcome of the case.
+Its provisions are intended to always be followed along with those of the other articles in the codes that describe the actual offences.
+Because article 130 does not refer to any specific criminal offence, any crime from murder to issuing threats, including sexual harassment, and from robbery to driving while intoxicated, can lead to detention in flagrante delicto.
+Therefore, from a strictly legal perspective, “flagrant crimes” do not exist in Chile: the flagrant character is an attribute of the detention and not of the offence.
+Article 130’s focus on legal mechanisms and not on the crimes themselves contrasts with the widespread attention given to “flagrant crimes” in discussions on delinquency in Chile, which are intensely evoked, examined and debated in both governmental and private conversations.
+The apparently peripheral character of this article contrasts as well with the way in which the criminal justice system treats “flagrant crimes.”
+Despite little systematic evidence thereof (Fondevila and Quintana-Navarrete 2020), flagrant crimes are seen as “good” cases for prosecutors, who can build their reputations on “easy” and notorious cases in which a suspect, witnesses and evidence have already been identified, making it more likely to obtain a guilty verdict in a trial (Ríos Leiva 2012).
+Studies in Argentina (Kostenwein 2018) and Chile (Fandiño et al. 2017; Pásara 2009; Castillo Val, Tapia Mansilla, and Urzúa Salvo 2011) have shown that the perception of flagrant crimes as “good” cases works as a self-fulfilled prophecy, casting doubt on the effectiveness of the criminal justice system in handling criminal offences that are not flagrant.